ESM 1010 INTRODUCTION TO SPORT AND ENTERTAINMENT MANAGEMENT (3 credits)

 ESM 4070 AGENTS, PRODUCTION & ARTIST MANAGEMENT (3 credits)

-This course focuses on the roles and activities of the music and film agent, managers, and artist representation through case studies, market research, and trend analyses.
-This course covers forming the artist-manager relationship, creating the artist's career plan and image, selecting a development team, securing a contract with a record label, and handling money and success will be studied.
+This course focuses on the roles and activities of the music and film agent, managers and artist representation through case studies, market research and trend analyses.
+This course covers forming the artist-manager relationship, creating the artist’s career plan and image, selecting a development team, securing a contract with a record label and handling money and success.

 ESM 4080 ENTERTAINMENT LAW (3 credits)

-A study of the legal issues in the film, television, and music businesses and covers the entertainment industry structure; First Amendment issues, legalities of agency/talent representation, contracts, bankruptcy, torts/defamation, copyright issues and trademarks, and unfair competition.
+A study of the legal issues in the film, television and music businesses.
+The course covers the entertainment industry structure, First Amendment issues, legalities of agency/talent representation, contracts, bankruptcy, torts/defamation, copyright issues and trademarks and unfair competition.

 ESM 4100 SPORT AND ENTERTAINMENT ETHICS AND LEADERSHIP (3 credits)